 #4 The Perfection Ideal & Psychic Homeostasis

 I mentioned in the beginning of Building Block #2, “Energy, Systems & Dharma”, that the compelling themes of personality development presented on this site will necessarily repeat albeit with differing contextual applications.
-Those are mainly due to the varying universal complexities related to dharma.
+Those are mainly due to the varying universal characteristics and complexities related to dharma.
 So, for all who are unfamiliar with the term beyond the description presented in the Glossary, it is worthwhile to spend a bit more time with dharma before presenting the nut-n-bolts of this fourth Building Block.

 Commonly adopting dharma within English usage, as another addition among the abundance of words and phrases from other cultures and nationalities, would add another invaluable page in this longstanding tradition.
 Whether applied correctly or not, the use of say “yoga” or “karma” is virtually ubiquitous throughout the English spoken world these days.
 So why not dharma, especially since its Sanskrit etymology is essential for any dedicated appreciation of the richly applied cultural and philosophic origins that underlies both yoga and karma?